How to Get Home Insurance Quotes

 Step 4: Choose your endorsements

-In addition to standard coverages, most home insurance companies offer “endorsements” or extra coverage types that you can add to your policy.
+Along with standard coverages, most home insurance companies offer “endorsements,” or extra coverage types that you can add to your policy.

 Some of the most important endorsements to consider asking about for your quotes include: